Mill Springs, Kentucky

 Mill Springs, Kentucky is an unincorporated community in Wayne County, Kentucky.

+Geography

+The community is located in northern Wayne County on the shores of Lake Cumberland (Cumberland River).
+It is located along Kentucky Route 1275 about 7 mi northeast of Monticello.

+Points of interest

 The area includes multiple springs and the Mill Springs Mill, a watermill built in 1877 which is listed on the National Register of Historic Places.

 There are said to be 13 springs, discovered by Daniel Boone, who suggested that it was a good site for a mill.